 Michigan Ecstasy Attorneys

-Ecstasy use is a misdemeanor and has the least harsh penalties of any Ecstasy-related drug crime.
-A person found guilty of Ecstasy use in Michigan can go to jail for up to a year, pay a fine of up to $2,000, or both.
+In Michigan, Ecstasy use carries the least harsh penalty of any Ecstasy-related drug crime.
+Still, Ecstasy use is a misdemeanor.
+If found guilty of Ecstasy use in Michigan, a person may face up to a year in jail, a fine of up to $2,000, or both.

-Ecstasy manufacture, Ecstasy creation, Ecstasy delivery, or possession of Ecstasy with the intent to manufacture Ecstasy, create Ecstacy, or deliver Ecstasy are also felonies and the most serious Ecstasy crimes in Michigan.
-The offender could get up to 20 years in prison, a fine of up to $25,000, or both.
+Ecstasy delivery, Ecstasy manufacture, Ecstasy creation, or Ecstasy possession with the intent to manufacture, create, or deliver Ecstasy are felonies in Michigan.
+These are the most serious Ecstasy crimes and could result in up to 20 years in prison, a fine of up to $25,000, or both.

 Enhanced Penalties for Ecstasy Crimes